kermitt2/entity-fishing/doc/restAPI.rst

 Query format description
 ------------------------

-The NERD query processing service always consumes a parameter which is a JSON string representing a query, and optionally a PDF file.
+The *entity-fishing* query processing service always consumes a parameter which is a JSON string representing a query, and optionally a PDF file.
 The service thus follows a Query DSL approach (like, for instance, ElasticSearch) to express queries instead of multiples HTTP parameters.
 This approach allows queries which are much richer, flexible and simple to express, but also interactive scenarios (where output of the services can be used easily as input after some changes from the user, as for instance in an interactive text editing task).

 The JSON query indicates what is the textual content to process, the various (optional) parameters to consider when processing it, optionally some already existing disambiguated entities (already disambiguated by a user or via a particular workflow), and an optional customisation to provide more context to the disambiguation process.

-The JSON query is similar to the response of the NERD service, so that a NERD service response can be sent as query after light modifications in an interactive usage scenario, or to be able to process easily already partially annotated text.
+The JSON query is similar to the response of the *entity-fishing* service, so that a *entity-fishing* service response can be sent as query after light modifications in an interactive usage scenario, or to be able to process easily already partially annotated text.

-When annotations are present in the query, the NERD system will consider them certain and:
+When annotations are present in the query, the *entity-fishing* system will consider them certain and:

 * ensure that the user annotations will be present in the output response without inconsistencies with other annotations,